Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

-Refresh an existing favourite or create your own design, with new legs.
-It’s the perfect solution if you can’t find an off the peg table for an awkward or irregular sized room, adding your own top means you can make it a totally bespoke.
+Refresh an existing favourite or create your own design with new legs.
+It’s the perfect solution if you can’t find an off the peg table for an awkward or irregular sized room.
+Adding your own top means you can make it totally bespoke.

 Add lots of pre-aged character with a reclaimed piece of wood or go for the natural, rustic look with a waney edge piece of wood.
 Make it Scandi-cool with a thick piece of plywood or create your own concrete-effect look by applying micro-cement to a solid piece of wood.
 Whatever surface you choose, be sure to seal the finish to avoid marks and stains.

 Hair pin legs are perfect if you like an industrial look or if you are looking for small dining room ideas, as the thin legs allow an open visual flow.
 Trestle or A-Frame legs are ideal for large or long table tops, or try a colourful option with powder-coated TipToe clamp legs.